 To see what Three's current deals look like, and how they compare to other networks, use our handy mobile comparison tool:

 Unlimited mobile data

-This is possibly the best thing about Three: it's the only network to offer plans with 'All-you-can-eat' unlimited mobile data.
+This is possibly the best thing about Three: it's one of the only networks to offer plans with 'All-you-can-eat' unlimited mobile data.
 Technically there's a cap, but it's around 1000GB per month - you'd need to be constantly downloading at top speeds all day to hit it.

-Amazingly, it isn't even that expensive.
-Unlimited data is available from £28 per month at the time of writing, and it always includes use of 4G internet.
+Unlimited data on a mobile contract is available from £37 per month at the time of writing (giffgaff comes in a little cheaper at around £28-29), and it always includes use of 4G internet.

 Tariffs, plans, and allowances

 You've got three main choices of mobile plan available from Three: SIM-only contracts, mobile contracts that come with a handset, and pay-as-you-go SIMs.

 Three has a massive range of SIM-only plans with a lot of choice.
 It's quite impressive.

 When you pick a plan, you can choose: